pantheon-systems/quicksilver-examples/drush_revert_features/README.md

 # Revert All Features Logs #

-This example will show you how to integrate drush commands into your quicksilver operations
+This example will show you how to integrate drush commands into your quicksilver operations, with the practical outcome of reverting features.
+You can use the method shown here to run any Drush command you like.

+Note that with the current `webphp` type operations, your timeout is limited to 120 seconds, so long-running operations should be avoided for now.

 ## Instructions ##